Toniiiio/code2R/README.md

 RStudio Addin: Turn Python, Matlab, etc. commands into R commands.

-By now means a complete code translator.
+By no means a complete code translator.

 ![demo of imageclipr](demo.gif)